mefferr/MT5-Ledger/README.md

 - **Moving your stop loss** isn't a "tactical adjustment."
 It's pure, unadulterated arrogance.
 It's an ego so unbelievably fragile that it refuses to take an L, equating a red trade with personal failure.
 - **Revenge Trading** is a childish temper tantrum.
 It's you demanding the universe bend to your arbitrary standard of fairness.
 The universe doesn't care.

-The market does not give a fuck about your rent.
+The market does not care about your rent.
 It has zero memory of your last 5 losses.
 When you project your emotional baggage onto a purely probabilistic system, you start hallucinating.
 You stop trading the order flow and start trading your own anxiety.

 If you want to be the master, you have to kill the ego.
 Nuke it entirely.
 Your opinion on where price "should" go is completely irrelevant unless the order flow agrees with you.
 You have to wire your brain to view a string of losses not as a personal attack from the universe, but as standard statistical variance.
 The real edge is the cold, mechanical execution by a mind that has completely eradicated its need to be comfortable.